PESwim/ipybuilder/readme.rst

 relative paths and dependencies resolved when compiling an exe.
 Start small, work up to big.

-If you are a first time Github contributor or beginner than I really encourage you to submit a fix or comment, we both will learn.
+If you are a first time GitHub contributor or beginner than I really encourage you to submit a fix or comment, we both will learn.
 Of course Advanced help appreciated.